symbol/symbol-docs/source/concepts/mosaic.rst

     **Name**

     Like a website and directory, a mosaic can have the same name as other files on other domains.
-However,  a namespace + mosaic is always unique, as the root namespace was unique even if the rest of it is not.
+However,  a namespace + mosaic is always unique, as the root namespace was unique, even if the rest of it is not.

-    Mosaics are named joining the namespace name with the mosaic name using ':' symbol.
+    Mosaics are named joining the namespace name with the mosaic name using the ':' symbol.
 Renting a namespace called ``nem`` and a mosaic called ``xem`` under it, the mosaic is referenced as ``nem:xem``.

     Consider the following restrictions:

-    * The name of the mosaic has a size limit of ``64`` characters and must be unique under the domain name.
+    * Mosaic names have a size limit of ``64`` characters and must be unique under the domain name.

     * Allowed characters are a, b, c, ..., z, 0, 1, 2, ..., 9, ', _ , -.